So you have been reading MDJ for years, have used your Canadian online broker account to DIY-invest your way to a solid nest egg.

 2) Future stock and bond markets won’t look like the excellent Canadian and American markets of the last 100 years.

-3) You could get a few really bad years in a row at the start of your retirement, and have that start a negative downward momentum in your portfolio.
+3) You could get a few really bad years in a row at the start of your retirement, and have those returns start a negative downward momentum spiral in your portfolio.
 Finance geeks call this a sequence of returns risk.

 4) Tax changes or unforeseen emergencies could cause you to have to withdraw more of your portfolio than you anticipated.